 Welcome to the Frontenac INTERACT CLUB

 We are a bunch of students who want to help out and make a difference in the world.
-We have over thirty club members and are sponsored by the Rotary Club of Kingston; their motto, and ours, is: “Service Above Self”.
-We meet every Wednesday at lunch in Room 105 – or just talk to Dr. Vince or Mr. Stride anytime.
+We have over 25 active and motivated club members, and we are sponsored by the Rotary Club of Kingston; their motto, and ours, is “Service Above Self”.
+We meet every Tuesday at lunch in Room 222 or ask Mr. Stride anytime.
 Everyone is welcome – please come to share your ideas and join the fun!

 Here are some of our project highlights from the past four years:

 - Collected over 19,000 used books to raise funds to help sink a well for fresh water for our sister school in Uganda.